When the Nazis Bombed Thatcham

 The first bombardment of Thatcham commenced in July 1940, resulting in minor injuries and cases of shock among the residents.
 The worst was yet to come.
 One afternoon on 16 August 1940, enemy raiders unleashed two high-explosive bombs fifty yards south of Thatcham House, close to where the Burdwood Centre is today.
 Lieutenant Colonel Vernon Watkins Urquhart happened to be standing in his front garden.
 One of the bombs struck the vicinity and a piece of shrapnel pierced his chest, killing him instantly.
 He was on home service at the time.
 The blast also inflicted considerable damage to his house.
 His wife was resting inside but was thankfully unharmed.

-The Thatcham branch of the depot stood west of Thatcham Railway Station and stretched to where the Nature Discovery Centre is today.
-Lt.
-Urquhart served as its Commanding Officer until his untimely death.
+The Thatcham branch of the depot stood west of Thatcham Railway Station.
+Colonel Urquhart served as its Commanding Officer until his untimely death.
 Collectively, both sites comprised almost nine million square feet of open and closed storage space and serviced up to 125,000 troops per day during the summer of 1944.
 Both depots performed a vital role in supplying petrol for the Allied invasions of North Africa and Normandy.
 Together with the RAF-USAAF airbase located at Greenham Common, these sites formed a concentrated military presence in West Berkshire.
 This did not go unnoticed by the Nazis.

 By Spring 1949, ownership of Newbury Racecourse had (finally) been transferred back to the Racing Authorities.
 All military surplus was sold at auction.
 Hundreds of yards of concrete and metal had to be bulldozed and the damaged grounds re-turfed.
 RAF Greenham Common remained in service for many decades, playing an active role during the Cold War until its eventual closure in September 1992.